Skip to content

 enabledboolfalseEnable response caching

-backendstring"memory"Cache backend: "memory" (single-instance) or "redis" (distributed)
+backendstring"redis"Cache backend: "memory" (single-instance) or "redis" (distributed)

 redis_urlstringRedis connection URL (required when backend = "redis")